Chief Digital Business Officer, Chubb

 The survey demonstrated that fintechs and established banks around the world overwhelmingly agree that including digital insurance as part of their portfolio of products and services is becoming a must-have to compete in today’s global financial services market.

-Financial organisations have answered the call of the consumer for an intuitive purchasing experience for their financial products.
-Digital transformations within established banking organisations, and innovation by digitally native financial firms—or fintechs— has led to many cutting-edge payment solutions from digital wallets to contextual payments embedded in social media.
+Financial organizations have answered the call of the consumer for an intuitive experience for their financial products.
+Digital transformations within established banking organizations, and innovation by digitally native financial firms — or fintechs — has led to many cutting-edge payment solutions from digital wallets to contextual payments embedded in social media.

-Financial organisations offer insurance tied to different financial products or as a standalone offering to bolster their customer base, increase consumer trust in financial products, and create additional revenue streams.
+Financial organizations offer insurance tied to different financial products or as a standalone offering to bolster their customer base, increase consumer trust in financial products, and create additional revenue streams.

 A survey of financial executives worldwide involved in making decisions about embedded insurance products — whether they currently offer embedded insurance or not — reveals that 81% of them believe that embedded insurance will turn from a nice-to-have to a must-have.

-This report, based on a survey of 2,000 consumers worldwide and 200 executives from financial organisations, including established firms and fintechs — as well as interviews with Chubb’s executives — will address:
+This report, based on a survey of 2,000 consumers worldwide and 200 executives from financial organizations, including established firms and fintechs — as well as interviews with Chubb’s executives — will address:

-Based on a survey of 2,000 consumers worldwide and 200 financial organisations’ executives, conducted by iResearch Services in the second quarter of 2023.
+Findings are based on a survey of 2,000 consumers worldwide and 200 financial organizations’ executives, conducted by iResearch Services in the second quarter of 2023.

-Digital wallets, contactless payments, and embedded offers relevant to the context of the transaction are now part of everyday life.
-The era of cash, cheques, or visits to an ATM has been supplanted by virtual payments.
-With many financial digital services already fully embraced by customers, financial institutions—be they well-established banks or digitally native fintechs—are looking for new types of offerings.
+Digital wallets, contactless payments, and embedded transactions are now part of everyday life.
+The era of cash, checks, or visits to an ATM has been supplanted by virtual payments.
+With many financial digital services already fully embraced by customers, financial institutions — be they well-established banks or digitally native fintechs — are looking for new types of offerings.

-Financial organisations project significant growth in the revenues they derive from insurance.
-In three years, more than half of financial organisations surveyed expect to derive 10% or more revenues from insurance, versus a fifth who derive that much revenue from insurance today.
+Financial organizations project significant growth in the revenues they derive from insurance.
+In three years, more than half of financial organizations surveyed expect to derive 10% or more revenues from insurance, versus a fifth who derive that much revenue from insurance today.